Tosin-Adesina/Alchemist-Shooter/README.md

 ## Data Model

-The application will store store players, the elements they have available to them, and their stats(player time, high score, enemies killed, etc)
+The application will store store players, their username and passwords, the elements they have available to them, and their stats(player time, high score, enemies killed, etc)

 * There will be a static database defining element interactions